gamma-delta/conlangs/Vecinis/how_to/2-Basics.md

 Yes, this is very confusing.
 Don't worry; as you learn more Vecinis, you'll get used to it.

 ## Animacy
 As if ergativity wasn't enough, Vecinis also distinguishes nouns based on **animacy**, or how alive something is.
-Nouns are usually either animate or inanimate, but some nouns change meanings depending on whether they are treated animately or inanimately.
+Nouns are usually only animate or inanimate, but some nouns change meanings depending on whether they are treated animately or inanimately.

 > This is similar to gender systems like they have in Spanish, Arabic, and a lot of other languages.